Toyota S engine

-The Toyota S Series engines are a family of straight-4 petrol or CNG engines with displacement from 1.8 L to 2.2 L produced by Toyota Motor Corporation from January 1980 to August 2007.
-The series has cast iron engine blocks and aluminium cylinder heads.
+The Toyota S Series engines are a family of straight-four petrol (or CNG) engines with displacements between 1.8 and 2.2 litres, produced by Toyota Motor Corporation from January 1980 to August 2007.
+The S series has cast iron engine blocks and aluminium cylinder heads.
+This engine was designed around the new LASRE technology for lighter weight – such as sintered hollow camshafts.

 Table of S-block engines

 1S

 The 1832 cc 1S is the first version of the S-series engine.
 It is a member of Toyota's Lasre engine family (Lightweight Advanced Super Response Engine).
 Bore and stroke are 80.5 x 90.0 mm.
 The engine was first seen in 1981, and was fitted to a wide range of Toyotas, in both RWD and FWD applications.

 1S (1S-U)

 Original 1S engine, designed for longitudinal, rear-wheel-drive applications.
 Designated 1S-U with Japanese emissions controls.